grandeurdev/arduino-sdk/README.md

 // **RESULT**
 // In the beginning, isConnected() returns false and the first *if-block* runs.
-// When the SDK is connected with the Cloud, isConnected() returns true running the second
+// When the SDK is connected with Grandeur, isConnected() returns true running the second
 // *if-block*.
 ```